canonical/cluster-api-k8s/docs/proposals/001-in-place-upgrades.md

 This section MUST mention any changes to the bootstrap provider.
 -->

-A machine controller called `MachineReconciler` is added which would perform the in-place upgrade if `k8sd.io/in-place-upgrade` annotation is set on the machine.
+A machine controller called `MachineReconciler` is added which would perform the in-place upgrade if `k8sd.io/in-place-upgrade-to` annotation is set on the machine.

 The controller would use the value of this annotation to make an endpoint call to the `/x/capi/snap-refresh` through `k8sd-proxy`.

 The result of this operation will be communicated back to the user via the `k8sd.io/in-place-upgrade-status` annotation.
 Values being:

+* `in-progress` for an upgrade currently in progress
 * `done` for a successful upgrade
 * `failed` for a failed upgrade

-A failed upgrade could be re-triggered by removing the `k8sd.io/in-place-upgrade` annotation and re-adding it to the machine.
+After an upgrade process begins:
+* `k8sd.io/in-place-upgrade-status` annotation on the `Machine` would be added/updated with `in-progress`

+After a successfull upgrade:
+* `k8sd.io/in-place-upgrade-to` annotation on the `Machine` would be removed
+* `k8sd.io/in-place-upgrade-current` annotation on the `Machine` would be added/updated with the used `{upgrade-option}`.
+* `k8sd.io/in-place-upgrade-status` annotation on the `Machine` would be added/updated with `done`

+After a failed upgrade:
+* `k8sd.io/in-place-upgrade-failure` annotation on the `Machine` would be added/updated with the failure message
+* `k8sd.io/in-place-upgrade-status` annotation on the `Machine` would be added/updated with `failed`

+The reconciler should ignore the upgrade if `k8sd.io/in-place-upgrade-status` is already set to `in-progress` on the machine.

+#### Changes for Rolling Upgrades and Creating New Machines
-The `ck8sconfig_controller` should check for the `k8sd.io/in-place-upgrade` annotation both on the `Machine` and on the owner `Cluster` object.
-The value of one of these annotations should be used instead of the `version` field while generating a cloud-init script for a new machine.
-The annotation on the `Machine` object should take precedence.
+In case of a rolling upgrade or when creating new machines the `CK8sConfigReconciler` should check for the `k8sd.io/in-place-upgrade-current` annotation both on the `Machine` and on the owner `Cluster` object.

+The value of one of these annotations should be used instead of the `version` field while generating a cloud-init script for a machine.
+The precedence of version fields are:
+1. Annotation on the `Machine`
+2. Annotation on the `Cluster`
+3. The `version` field

+Which means the value from the annotation on the `Machine` would be used first if found.

+Using an annotation value requires changing the `install.sh` file to perform the relevant snap operation based on the option.
+* `snap install k8s --classic --channel <channel>` for `Channel`
+* `snap install k8s --classic --revision <revision>` for `Revision`
+* `snap install <path-to-snap> --classic --dangerous --name k8s` for `LocalPath`

+When a rolling upgrade is triggered the `LocalPath` option requires the newly created machine to contain the local `*.snap` file.
+This usually means the machine image used by the infrastructure provider should be updated to contain this image.
+This file could possibly be sideloaded in the cloud-init script before installation.

+This operation should not be performed if `install.sh` script is overridden by the user in the manifests.

 This would prevent adding nodes with an outdated version and possibly breaking the cluster due to a version mismatch.

 ## ControlPlane Provider Changes